 Conventional Loans are often called conforming loans because they need to conform to Fannie Mae and/or Freddie Mac Guidelines.
 Conventional Loans are not guaranteed by the federal government but need to conform to Fannie and/or Freddie if the bank and/or lender wants to sell their conventional loan on the secondary market after it funds.
 Fannie and Freddie will not purchase conventional loans that do not conform to their mortgage guidelines

 - Conventional loans are credit sensitive as well as loan to value-sensitive

 - The higher credit scores, the lower mortgage rates

 - The lower loan to value ratios are, the lower mortgage rates

-- Mortgage loan borrowers can qualify for a 3.5% down payment FHA insured mortgage loan with a credit score as low as 580
+- Borrowers can qualify for a 3.5% down payment FHA loan with a credit score as low as 580

 - However, the minimum credit score required for conventional loans are 620

-- With a score of 620 FICO, the likelihood of the conventional mortgage loan borrower paying a higher interest rate is extremely likely.
+- With a score of 620 FICO, the likelihood of the conventional borrower paying a higher interest rate is extremely likely

 - To get the best interest rates on conventional loans, the borrower needs a credit score of over 740